NormXU/NormXU.github.io/_posts/2024-09-16-diffusion-cheat-sheet.md

 - Using the **Fokker-Planck equation**, we transform the forward SDE into a reverse SDE.

-We skip this part for now.
+We skip this part for now as I don't quite use a Reverse-SDE-based sampler for inference.
+It’s kind of tricky to find a stable set of hyperparameters for online inference.

 - Or, we use the **Fokker-Planck equation** to transform the forward SDE into an **Ordinary Differential Equation (ODE)**, called the **Probability Flow ODE** **(PFPDE)**: